VowpalWabbit/vowpalwabbit.github.io/_guides/getting_started.md

 **Use** `--power_t p` to adjust learning rate decay—where _p_ is in the range [0,1].

 `0` means the learning rate does not decay, which can be helpful when state tracking.
-`1` is aggressive, but plausible if a data-set represents a collection of random variables is [independent and identically distributed (IID)](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables).
+`1` is aggressive, but plausible if a dataset represents a collection of random variables is [independent and identically distributed (IID)](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables).

 ### Cache files